sharadmv/beginner-hackjam/README.md

 ```python
 c.execute("CREATE TABLE cheeps (name, datetime, cheep)")
 ```
-This creates a table named `cheeps` inside the `temp.db` database with three columns: name, datetime, and cheep.
+This creates a table named `cheeps` inside the `cheeps.db` database with three columns: name, datetime, and cheep.
 Each cheep will need to have this information.
 Cool!
 Now let's try and add a cheep!
 ```python
 c.execute("INSERT INTO cheeps VALUES ('richie', '100', 'Hello world!')")
 ```